trellix-enterprise/ExpertRules/TRELLIX/ACCESS_PROTECTION/T1105_Ingress_Tool_Transfer.md

 Trellix

 ## Description
-This Expert rule detects an Adversaries may transfer tools or other files from an external system into a compromised environment.
+This Expert rule detects possible tool and/or file transfer using powershell or CMD.

 ## Rule Class
 Process